 Over the years, St. Jean Cap Ferrat’s history has absorbed waves of visitors drawn to the euphoria of a perfect paradise.
 Those who came year after year have finally decided to build their own villas on the same street as Somerset Maugham, David Niven, King Leopold II of Belgium, Bill Gates and the rumored property of Vladimir Putin.

 Don’t get me wrong, I know that it can all be too dizzying to watch the opulence unfolding in many forms.
 Take the Villa Ephrussi de Rothschild that presides over the entire hillside.
 Another villa with a romantic name of Santo Sospir had been Jean Cocteau and Picasso’s playground.
 Adding to the impressive list was Villa Mauresque where Somerset Maugham entertained the likes of Winston Churchill and Ian Fleming.
 It is easy to feel a sense of envy towards the glamorous lives that live behind the gates and thick hedges, almost sheltered from hardships and chaos of the world outside.
-I drove passed red Ferraris and sleek Rolls Royces’ at the same time struggling to fit my rented Fiat 500 in a closet-size parking space without having the car scratched.
-Alas!
-Reality had finally pulled me back from the dreamy odyssey.
-My heart started to race fast and somehow the torment and its realness made me aware that I am finally grasping Gruneberg’s last words about secrets in its simplistic meaning.
-That despite the certain quality of a genuine fantasy in St. Jean Cap Ferrat, elements of modest living spill through.
+I drove passed red Ferraris and sleek Rolls Royces’ all the while struggling to fit my rented Fiat 500 in a closet-size parking space without wrecking the car or land some scratches.
+The torment and its realness made me thought about Gruneberg’s parting words.
+That despite the certain quality of a genuine fantasy in St. Jean Cap Ferrat, elements of the physical and real-world living spill through.

 Take a walk along the coastal footpaths.
 A simple life thrives here where morning joggers or afternoon strollers and their dogs possess a kind a silence that both lovers share.
 Any given day, under the towering lighthouse, commissioned by Napoleon III, the craggy landscape resembles of close, that of the rugged terrain of the moon.
 Come night time, the lighthouse wakes up from its daylight’s slumber and becomes the beacon, guiding ships and fishing boats as it has done since 1862; a poignant reminder of the village’s traditional maritime way of life.